openresty/lua-nginx-module/README.markdown

 Alternatively, ngx_lua can be manually compiled into Nginx:

-1. LuaJIT can be downloaded the [latest release of OpenResty's LuaJIT branch version](https://github.com/openresty/luajit2/releases).
-The official LuaJIT 2.0 and 2.1 releases are also supported though the performance will be signficantly lower in many cases.
+1. LuaJIT can be downloaded from the [latest release of OpenResty's LuaJIT branch version](https://github.com/openresty/luajit2/releases).
+The official LuaJIT 2.0 and 2.1 releases are also supported, although the performance will be significantly lower in many cases.
 1. Download the latest version of the ngx_devel_kit (NDK) module [HERE](https://github.com/simplresty/ngx_devel_kit/tags).
 1. Download the latest version of ngx_lua [HERE](https://github.com/openresty/lua-nginx-module/tags).
 1. Download the latest version of Nginx [HERE](http://nginx.org/) (See [Nginx Compatibility](#nginx-compatibility))